New Zealand (Māori) Pioneer Battalion: Gallipoli campaign

-The battalion first departed New Zealand in February 1915 aboard the troop ship Warrimoo, arriving in March for further training in Egypt.
+The 1st Māori Contingent departed New Zealand in February 1915 aboard the troop ship Warrimoo, arriving in March for further training in Egypt.
 Despite requests made to Major-General Alexander Godley by New Zealand Minister of Defence James Allen and Māori MPs Āpirana Ngata and Maui Pomare, the battalion was not deployed to Gallipoli with the first invasion force in April 1915.
 Instead it was kept in reserve and placed on garrison duty on the island of Malta, where further training was undertaken.
 However, increasing casualties among the Anzac forces at Gallipoli led to the deployment of the 461-man battalion.
 The battalion arrived at Anzac Cove on 3 July 1915.
 Here they joined the New Zealand Mounted Rifles and were deployed as infantry soldiers.
-In 1917, the battalion was renamed the New Zealand Maori (Pioneer) Battalion.
 After Gallipoli there was considerable criticism of three officers of the Māori Pioneers, who were charged with desertion in the face of the enemy, despite strong evidence to the contrary.
 Godley sent them home and broke up the Māori force when it was sent to France.
 In France the Māori troops were interspersed with troops from the Otago Mounted Rifles Regiment who were adapted into the pioneer role after suffering many casualties at Gallipoli.